F1R3FLY-io/f1r3fly/README.md

 ## Acknowledgements

-We use YourKit to profile rchain performance.
+We use YourKit to profile performance.
 YourKit supports open source projects with its full-featured Java Profiler.
 YourKit, LLC is the creator of
 <a href="https://www.yourkit.com/java/profiler/">YourKit Java Profiler</a> and
 <a href="https://www.yourkit.com/.net/profiler/">YourKit .NET Profiler</a>,